pantheon-systems/documentation/source/content/style-guide.md

 You can also reference the [Pantheon Documentation Template](/doc-template) to see the common structure of our docs, or copy it to begin a new content piece.

 Detailed style guidelines can be found in the [Google Developers Documentation Style Guide](https://developers.google.com/style/).
-However, the guidelines in this document supersede the Google guidelines
+However, the guidelines in this document supersede the Google guidelines.

 ## Before You Begin Sections